How to Enable Username/Password Authentication (SASL/PLAIN) in Kafka 4.0 with HAProxy SSL Termination

 # 3. JAAS configuration (inline)

-+ listener.name.ssl.plain.sasl.jaas.config=org.apache.kafka.common.security.plain.PlainLoginModule required \
++ listener.name.external.plain.sasl.jaas.config=org.apache.kafka.common.security.plain.PlainLoginModule required \

 + username="admin" \